Mohammad-Shameem/chakraui-video-project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

+## Live project Here.

+- Check out the live project\_\_\_[click here](https://chakraui-video-project.vercel.app/)

+## Project summery

+- This is a simple VIDEO HUB project.
+- Implemented with react and desinged and responsive by chakra ui.

 ## Available Scripts